rusefi/rusefi_documentation/HOWTO/Virtual-simulator.md

 `telnet localhost 29002`

-to make sure that TS protocol is alive.
+to make sure that Tunerstudio protocol is alive.

 Expected behavior is that connection would be established.
 If it does not, you might need to look in firewall settings.